fpjohnston/TECO-64/doc/linux.md

  - Open *logfile* as a log file for TECO input and/or output (the E3 flag variable controls whether either or both are logged).

--M, --memory (default)
- - If no file is specified, then use the TECO_MEMORY environment to find the name of a file which contains the name of the last file edited.

 -m, --nomemory
- - Do not use TECO_MEMORY to find the name of the last edited file.
+ - Do not use the TECO_MEMORY environment variable to find the name of the last edited file.

 -n, --nodefaults
  - Equivalent to --noinitialize --nomemory --novtedit.